Joseph Victor Adamec: Bishop of Altoona-Johnstown

-On March 12, 1987, Adamec was named the bishop of Altoona-Johnstown.
-He was consecrated on May 20, 1987, in the Cathedral of the Most Blessed Sacrament in Altoona by Cardinal Jozef Tomko.
+On March 12, 1987, Adamec was named the bishop of Altoona-Johnstown by Pope John Paul II.
+Adamec was consecrated on May 20, 1987, in the Cathedral of the Most Blessed Sacrament in Altoona by Cardinal Jozef Tomko.

-His retirement and the appointment of his successor were announced on January 14, 2011.
-Mark Leonard Bartchak, of the Diocese of Erie, Pennsylvania, was named his successor.

-Joseph Adamec died in Hollidaysburg, Pennsylvania, on March 20, 2019, at age 83.
+Adamec's retirement and the appointment of his successor were announced by Pope Benedict XVI on January 14, 2011.
+Mark Leonard Bartchak, of the Diocese of Erie, Pennsylvania, was named Adamec's successor.Joseph Adamec died in Hollidaysburg, Pennsylvania, on March 20, 2019, at age 83.